chettrick/stm32cubef4/Projects/STM32F411E-Discovery/Examples/ADC/ADC_RegularConversion_DMA/readme.txt

 @par Example Description

-This example describes how to use the ADC1 and DMA to transfer continuously converted data from ADC1 to memory.
+This example describes how to use the ADC and DMA to transfer continuously converted data from ADC to memory.

-The ADC1 is configured to convert continuously channel8 (ADC1_IN8, pin PB.00 on STM32F411E device).
+The ADC1 is configured to convert continuously channel8 (ADC1_IN8, pin PB.00 on STM32F407xx Device).
 Each time an end of conversion occurs the DMA transfers(DMA2 Stream0, Channel 0), in circular mode, the converted data from ADC1 DR register to the uhADCxConvertedValue variable.